SModelS/smodels/docs/manual/source/Tools.rst

 SModelS Tools
 =============

-Inside SModelS there are a number of tools that may be convenient for the user:
+Inside SModelS there is a number of tools that may be convenient for the user:

 * a :ref:`cross section calculator <xsecCalc>` based on `Pythia6 <http://home.thep.lu.se/~torbjorn/Pythia.html>`_  and
   `NLLfast <http://pauli.uni-muenster.de/~akule_01/nllwiki/index.php/NLL-fast>`_,